E-ServicesOnline Services - check plan review status or schedule inspections

 If the owner of the building is planning to complete the work himself or herself, then the owner-builder must attach proof of ownership (warranty deed or tax receipt) and sign the Owner/Builder Affidavit

-Submit the permit application and two sets of plans to the City of Homestead for review.
+Submit the permit application and additional construction documents electronically to email@example.com for review.
 Plans are to include (as applicable) site plan, survey, floor plan with location of plumbing and electrical fixtures, mechanical details, elevations, electrical service panel, cross sections of structural walls with details of materials and fasteners, roof framing plan, energy calculation (when new structures, or additions are air conditioned), etc.

 - Upon submitting your complete permit application and plans for review to the city, a permit clerk will provide you with a processing number.
-The permit clerk will enter the information provided on your application into the computer and keep your plans for routing through processing.
-Permit applications are processed Monday through Friday, between 7:30 am and 4:30 pm.
+The permit clerk will enter the information provided on your application into the computer and route your plans electronically for review.

 - Building Services may then direct you to pay an upfront fee for reviewing your plans.
 Projects such as new construction and interior remodels will require an upfront fee to be paid at the time of submittal.